Aquanty/rtd-hgs/docs/source/index.rst

 #. **val** Air entry pressure [L].

-For the BrooksCorey function, this value is used to compute :math:`\alpha` [L:math:`^{-1}`] according to
+| For the BrooksCorey function, this value is used to compute
+  :math:`\alpha` [L:math:`^{-1}`] according to Equation :ref:
-Equation :ref:`eq:1aa1` .
+| .
 For the Van Genuchten function, this parameter is not used.
+If you
-If you use this instruction you will be prompted to remove it and **grok** will stop.
+  use this instruction you will be prompted to remove it and **grok** will stop.

 --------------